jadamsowers/trailhead/planning/features.md

 ## Troop Management

+This should really happen when the first admin logs in.

 - [ ] Add troop management interface (ability to add troop numbers, chartering orgs, and meeting locations)
 - [ ] Add troop configuration interface
 - [ ] Add option to restrict signup by troop for outings
+- [ ] Families choose troop from dropdown when setting up members

 ## User Management